Early Modern Women Philosophers, New College of Florida, Fall 2021

 The Comparative History of Philosophy investigates similarities, differences, points of contact, and interaction between world philosophical traditions.
 This course introduces students to the methods, aims, and problems of conducting comparative study in the history of philosophy and will challenge an often standard image of philosophy as a specifically Western or European phenomenon.
 In addition to comparing figures, texts, and ideas from the Indian, Chinese, and Ancient Greek traditions, among others, we will examine historical case studies of cross-cultural philosophical interaction, and consider the question of what it means to construct a global history of philosophy.

-Philosophical and Utopian Literature, New College of Florida, Spring 2019:
+Philosophical and Utopian Literature, New College of Florida, Spring 2019, Spring 2021:

 While philosophy is often thought of as a mode of thinking characterized by clear, logical thinking and rigorous argumentation, there is a rich tradition of using literary fiction to dramatize philosophical ideas.
 Utopian and dystopian literary experiments have proven particularly fruitful in this respect, allowing authors to explore alternative social, political, and technological possibilities while shedding light on the inadequacy and injustice of their own lived realities.
 This course surveys examples of utopian and dystopian fiction across different historical contexts to investigate the different ways that such literature has furthered specifically philosophical ends.